 \subsection{Experiment Design}

-In the experiment, we use Phi2 (~\cite{Javaheripi_Bubeck_2023}) and 4-bit quantized version of LLaMA2 7B(~\cite{touvron2023LLaMA}) models respectively as the backbone LM, each containing fewer than 8 billion parameters.
-The rationale for selecting these LMs lies in their constrained parameter count which allows us to explore the lower boundaries of the performance of ICE-SEARCH.
+In the experiment, we use Phi2 (~\cite{Javaheripi_Bubeck_2023}) and 4-bit quantized version of LLaMA2 7B(~\cite{touvron2023LLaMA}) models respectively as the backbone LLM, each containing fewer than 8 billion parameters.
+The rationale for selecting these LLMs lies in their constrained parameter count which allows us to explore the lower boundaries of the performance of ICE-SEARCH.

-\textbf{Initialization: }The initialization stage begins by incorporating the backbone LM and four FS algorithms: Decision Tree, Random Forest, Logistic Regression, and Fisher Score~\cite{grabczewski2005feature, jaiswal2017application, cheng2006logistic, gu2012generalized}.
-The LM is subsequently asked to assume the role of a \textit{medical doctor} to recommend a list of important features based on the given task and dataset features in a zero-shot manner.
-We prompted the LM five times and the best feature set selected is combined with those selected by the other four FS methods.
+\textbf{Initialization: }The initialization stage begins by incorporating the backbone LLM and four FS algorithms: Decision Tree, Random Forest, Logistic Regression, and Fisher Score(~\cite{grabczewski2005feature, jaiswal2017application, cheng2006logistic, gu2012generalized}).
+The LLM is subsequently asked to assume the role of a \textit{medical doctor} to recommend a list of important features based on the given task and dataset features in a zero-shot manner.
+We prompted the LLM five times, and the best feature set was combined with those selected by the other four FS methods.
 This combination forms the initial population for our evolution algorithm.

 \textbf{Evolution: }The evolution stage comprises 17 distinct roleplays chosen according to the downstream task: \textit{Neurologist, Cardiologist, Radiologist, Epidemiologist, Public Health Professional, Pharmacist, Genetic Counselor, Health Informatics Specialist, Data Scientist, Data Analyst, Machine Learning Engineer, Biostatistician, AI/ML Researcher, Data Engineer, Ethical AI Advocate, Nurse, Emergency Medicine Physician.} The goal of these roleplays is to facilitate crossover and mutation operations within the language models.
 Note that we did not conduct any prompt optimization or search for the "ideal" roleplays.